stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 all communication between Model and View must flow through a Controller.
 In contrast, Traditional MVC allows direct Model-to-View communication.

-With an MVA design, orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acting accordingly.
+With a MVA design, orchestration is heavily centralized: the Controller becomes a communication hub, accepting change notifications from Model objects and UI events from the View.

 The resulting approach might appear excessively strict, but has some
 advantages: the communication network is artificially constrained, making it